realA10001986/Time-Circuits-Display/README.md

   >If connecting to http://timecircuits.local fails due to a name resolution error, you need to find out the TCD's IP address: Hold ENTER on the TCD's keypad for 2 seconds, then repeatedly  press ENTER until "NET-WORK" is shown, then hold ENTER for 2 seconds.
 The device will then show its current IP address.
 Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as shown on the display) in order to enter the Config Portal.
 </details>

-In the main menu, click on "SETTINGS" to configure your TCD.
+In the main menu, click on "Settings" to configure your TCD.

 | [<img src="img/cps-frag.png">](img/cp_setup.png) |
 |:--:|